stelijahsoftware/marelias-notepad/README.md

 Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

 ### TODO:
+- responsiveness: when press search, immediately draw keyboard
+- responsiveness: when starring files; unselect all (as if you press back button)
+- Simplify highlighting
+- Add ok slide delete option

 - colour: TODO:/Note:/Now:
 - turn on dark mode
 - button to insert dash at line begin?